PMMON4privato/excel-microservice/README.md

 <br/>
 **4. Excel Inject**
 ----
-  Inject data into an Excel file using a pre-added template.
+  Inject data into an Excel file according to a previously added template.
-  The data parameter is the same for Excel Create.
+  The data parameter uses the same format as that of the Excel Create call.

 * **URL**